utsavkarkee/photosync/docs/docs/install/truenas.md

 className="border rounded-xl"
 />

-To customize the CPU and memory allocated to the container Immich uses, enter new CPU values as a plain integer value followed by the suffix m (milli).
+To customize the CPU and memory allocated to the container  Photosync  uses, enter new CPU values as a plain integer value followed by the suffix m (milli).
 Default is 4000m.

 Accept the default value 8Gi allocated memory or enter a new limit in bytes.